Evidence

-In order for something to act as evidence for a hypothesis, it has to stand in the right relation to it.
-In philosophy, this is referred to as the "evidential relation" and there are competing theories about what this relation has to be like.
-Probabilistic approaches hold that something counts as evidence if it increases the probability of the supported hypothesis.
-According to hypothetico-deductivism, evidence consists in observational consequences of the hypothesis.
-The positive-instance approach states that an observation sentence is evidence for a universal hypothesis if the sentence describes a positive instance of this hypothesis.
-The evidential relation can occur in various degrees of strength.
-These degrees range from direct proof of the truth of a hypothesis to weak evidence that is merely consistent with the hypothesis but does not rule out other, competing hypotheses, as in circumstantial evidence.
+The relation between evidence and a supported statement can vary in strength, ranging from weak correlation to indisputable proof.
+Theories of the evidential relation examine the nature of this connection.
+Probabilistic approaches hold that something counts as evidence if it increases the probability of the supported statement.
+According to hypothetico-deductivism, evidence consists in observational consequences of a hypothesis.
+The positive-instance approach states that an observation sentence is evidence for a universal statement if the sentence describes a positive instance of this statement.